 Laboratory Safety Information

 All new or visiting faculty, researchers, graduate students, and staff working in shops, stockrooms, and laboratories will receive a copy of "Safety in Academic Chemistry Laboratories" for information on laboratory safety during the Employee Orientation.
 These new employees will also receive some information regarding the use and care of personal protective equipment they may be required to use in laboratory.

 New Employee Training

-The University of Washington and the Department of Chemistry requires that all employees complete Violence Prevention & Response Training (through UW Safe Campus) and the Prevention of Sexual Harassment (through the Disabilities Services Office).
+The University of Washington and the Department of Chemistry requires that all employees complete Violence Prevention & Response Training (through UW Safe Campus) and the Addressing Discrimination & Harassment (formerly Prevention of Sexual Harassment) (through UW HR).

 The Department of Chemistry requires that all employees working in laboratories must complete six training courses offered by EH&S. They are:

 - Fire Extinguisher Training

 - GHS Hazcom - Hazard Communication - Online